tenbonks/gravBALL/README.md

 - Jquery - I used jQuery to access some of the DOM elements, for example when "Mute" is clicked the "toggleMute" function will be ran.

+- Adobe XD - I used Adobe XD for the Mockup and Wireframe stage of development, I also returned to it to create a favicon, as it is easy to work on shapes, and you can specify size in pixels, so I could create a nice purpose built favicon, at 32 x 32 px.

 ---